Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   If this ACK is not received the end-device sends an all-0 (or an all-1) fragment with no payload to request an SCHC ACK retransmission.
-The periodicity between retransmission of the all-0/all-1 fragments is device/application specific and may be different for each device (not specified).
+The periodicity between retransmission of the all-0/all-1 fragments is device/application specific and MAY be different for each device (not specified).
 The SCHC gateway implements an "inactivity timer".
-The default recommended duration of this timer is 12 hours.
-This value is mainly driven by application requirements and may be changed by the application.
+The default RECOMMENDED duration of this timer is 12 hours.
+This value is mainly driven by application requirements and MAY be changed by the application.
 * **Last tile**: Last tile can be carried in the All-1 fragment.